The Art of Releasing Fear

 TRY THIS: Create an affirming gatha (short mindful poem) and repeat this to yourself three times before your feet hit the floor in the a.m.
 Rather than entering your day with a burst of cortisol (stress hormone) from that incessant to-do list, try practicing gentleness through words of love.
 Mine?
 “I bow to this brand new day before me.
 I vow to live each moment fully.
 I will look at all beings with eyes of compassion.
 And I stretch far beyond the limits of this physical body.”
 To change our fear patterns, we must change our thought patterns.
 At first, I felt like a fraud repeating these words.
 Now?
 I claim them with loving conviction.

-For more on cultivating a mindfulness practice to release fear and reclaim your inner power, follow me on Twitter (@Mindful_Healer) and subscribe to my blog.
-Visit my retreats/workshops page here to see future offerings on how to ignite that light waiting within.
+For more on cultivating a mindfulness practice to release fear and reclaim your inner power, follow me on Instagram (@Mindful_Healer).
+Join me at a future retreat or training to learn how to ignite that light waiting within.